Home > Community and Civil Enforcement > Public Space Protection Orders > Public Space Protection Orders for the Control of Dogs

 Can Community And Civil Enforcement Officers ask to see my dog bags?

-Yes.
-Under Section 68 of the Anti-Social Behaviour, Crime and Policing Act 2014, East Staffordshire Borough Council has implemented a borough wide Public Space Protection Order.
-As a person who is in charge of a dog, this requires you to carry a suitable receptacle for picking up dog faeces.
 A suitable receptacle is defined as any poop-scoop bag or the equivalent capable of holding faeces for disposal in a litter bin.
 If you are unable to produce a suitable receptacle when requested by a Community and Civil Enforcement Officer, or similarly choose not to, you will be subject to a Fixed Penalty Notice.
-If left unpaid this will be escalated to the Magistrates Court.

 As a person who is in charge of a dog, how many dog bags should I carry?

 The simplest answer is ‘plenty’.
 The Public Space Protection Order does not specify how many dog bags you should carry on your person.
 However it does state that if you are unable to produce a suitable receptacle when requested by a Community and Civil Enforcement Officer, or similarly choose not to, you will be subject to a Fixed Penalty Notice.
-If left unpaid this will be escalated to the Magistrates Court.
-Therefore ‘Don’t Get Caught Short’ take plenty.

 PSPO, The Consultation and Challenges